gaseri/website/docs/en/teaching/materials/llvm-tools.md

 # The LLVM tools

-In addition to the usage of LLVM via the Clang compiler and via the Mesa 3d graphics library, it is also possible to use LLVM via [several command-line tools bundled with it](https://llvm.org/docs/CommandGuide/index.html).
-We have already used `llc` and `llvm-cxxfilt` among these and we will be also using:
+In addition to the use of LLVM via the Clang compiler and the Mesa 3d graphics library, it is also possible to use LLVM via [several command-line tools bundled with it](https://llvm.org/docs/CommandGuide/index.html).
+Among these We have already used `llc` and will also be using `llvm-cxxfilt`:

 - [llvm-mca](#llvm-mca), the LLVM machine code analyzer
 - [lli](#lli), the LLVM just-in-time compiler or interpreter